Left ventricular ejection fraction of the heart: norms, reasons for low and high, how to increase. Norms of cardiac ejection fraction Low fraction

-Normal work of the heart is an alternating cyclical alternation of contractions of the muscle layer (myocardium) and complete relaxation, during which the organ rests from the load and prepares for the next beat.
+Normal work of the heart is an alternating cyclic alternation of contractions of the muscle layer (myocardium) and complete relaxation, during which the organ rests from the load and prepares for the next beat.

 Attention: